belastephan/Analise-de-Vendas-Case-Amaro/README.md

 Some patterns were identified for the increase of the revenue through the reduction of the bank slip's purchase:

 - Being mainly performed in São Paulo.
-- Developing campaings to encourage purchase on credit cards on the weekends (disconts, gifts, free delivery service etc).
+- Developing campaings to encourage purchase on credit cards on the weekends (discounts, gifts, free delivery service etc).
 - Sending a bank slip code through whatsapp to increase this type of payment.
 - Sending whatsapp/email messages to remember the bank slip's expiration date.
 - Being able to modify the shopping cart even if the bank slip has been issued in order to reduce the cancelations and the database duplicity.